varunsiravuri/CryptoWeather-Nexus/README.md

 2. 🔀 API Rate Limits & Data Caching
 We hit rate limits during development (especially NewsData.io).
 We introduced caching strategies and debounced calls to avoid over-fetching.
+3. 📊 Crypto Graph Rendering + Time Range Handling
+This was a beast!
+We needed to fetch and display historical price data dynamically based on user-selected time ranges (1D, 1W, 1M).
+The tricky part?
+Re-rendering the graph **without flickers**, managing loading states, and syncing the Redux state with the chart data.
+After trial-and-error with multiple render conditions and refactoring the chart component to handle updates reactively, we nailed it! 🚀📈

 ✍️ Author